MicrosoftEdge/MSEdgeExplainers/MediaCacheReduction/explainer.md

 ## Goals
 * To improve battery life for devices by reducing power consumption during media playback.
 * To minimize adverse impact on common scenarios that may rely on disk caching, specifically the optimization of seek time when the user forwards or rewinds by a few seconds.
-## Non-goals
+## Future Opportunities
-* To prevent caching in media scenarios that use methods other than 'Range' request headers for adaptive streaming.

-  For example, sites that use a series of smaller discrete transport stream files for their content (instead of Range requests) will still have caching enabled for those scenarios.
-The detection method for these type of streams would include parsing the URL to look for specific resource naming, such as '.ts' or '.m4s' file extensions.
+This change does not prevent caching in media scenarios that use methods other than 'Range' request headers for adaptive streaming.
+This means that sites which target segmented content through their URLs will still have caching enabled for their scenarios.
+For example, sites such as Yahoo and SlingTV use smaller discrete media files for each segment of their content, with a different URL for each file.
+Another example is YouTube, which specifies the range of the request through the URL query string, rather than through ‘Range’ request headers.
+The detection method for these type of streams would include parsing the URL to look for specific resource naming, such as '.ts' or '.m4s' file extensions, or ‘&Range=’ in the URL query string.
 This approach was not pursued since it was a heuristic-based solution and was not based on an existing web standard.
 ## Use-cases
 For adaptive streaming content that uses the 'Range' HTTP request header to obtain partial media resources, this change will prevent the content from being cached to disk during playback.